agama-project/agama/web/README.md

 remote connection.
 This option will force displaying it even in a remote connection.

-## JSDoc Documentation
+## TypeDoc Documentation

 This project uses [TypeDoc](https://typedoc.org/) to generate the API documentation.
-The `jsdoc` task generates the documentation to the `jsout.out` directory.
-If you need to adjust any TypeDoc option, please check the `typedocOptions` key in the `tsconfig.js` file.
+The `typedoc` task generates the documentation to the `typedoc.out` directory.
+If you need to adjust any TypeDoc option, please check the [`typedoc.json` file](./typedoc.json).

 ```
-npm run jsdoc
+npm run typedoc
+xdg-open typedoc.out/client/index.html
-xdg-open jsdoc.out/index.html
+xdg-open typedoc.out/components/index.html
 ```

 GitHub Actions will automatically publish the result to <https://agama-frontend.surge.sh/>.